ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.txt

 We have reduced the size of the corpus and network so that it takes around 2 hours to train on a CPU.
 The model we used to generate the programs used in the review copy of our paper is much larger, is trained on more data, and is trained for longer.
-It takes around 2 days to train on a CPU.
+It takes around 2 days to train on a 16-core CPU.

 Once the script has completed, the generated programs are written to the directory ./01_evaluate_generator/output/generated_kernels.
-Testcases are generated for the kernels, found in ./01_evaluate_generator/output/generated_testcases.
+Testcases are generated for each of the kernels, found in ./01_evaluate_generator/output/generated_testcases.

 3.1.1.
 Extended Evaluation (optional)